 - Take 15 minutes or so at bedtime to read together, or just chat about whatever's on your tween's mind.

 Remember, if you're constantly harping on your tween to share with you, chances are he or she will clam up.
 Your tween may be more apt to open up to you if he or she knows you respect his or her privacy.
 Giving your tween space shows that you remember what it was like to be that age, and that you understand.

-For more about family and tweens, check out the links on the next page.
+For more about family and tweens, check out the links below.

 - 10 Great After-school Activities for Tweens

 - 10 Things Tweens Actually *Like* to Do After School

 - After-school Fun: Making the Most of Your Kid's Time

 - How to Get Kids Excited for After-school Tutoring

 - How to Make a Schedule for Kids After School

 - What are some good after-school jobs for tweens?